 Created in 1935, the twelve-step method was conceived as the blueprint for mental, physical, and especially spiritual recovery in Alcoholics Anonymous and, years later, the many derivative programs that would emerge.
 A person who joined a twelve-step program was encouraged to find a sponsor who would serve as the individual’s tutor and mentor.
 The twelve step method is so-named because it consists of twelve individual steps that serve as the stepping stones between the point of active addiction and the point of sobriety.
 However, while clinical addiction treatment programs have tended to focus on the physical and psychological aspects of addiction, twelve-step programs make spiritual healing a priority.

 There has been a recent trend of incorporating the twelve-step methodology into clinical addiction treatment programs in an effort to make treatment more comprehensive and to address the spiritual effects of addiction that are important to many people.
 Although the twelve-step method has traditionally had a non-denominational focus on spirituality, it’s also a versatile form of recovery that has lent itself well to being adapted for various demographics and systems of belief.
 In particular, the twelve-step method and Christianity are very complementary with many of the steps being analogous to Biblical scripture.
 Therefore, twelve step-facilitated Christian addiction treatment programs offer a Christian-based approach to clinical treatment that has incorporated the highly effective twelve-step method.
-These programs still offer what are widely seen as the core or essential components of an effective addiction treatment program—psychotherapy, psychoeducational and interpersonal process group therapies, relapse prevention training, support for dual diagnoses, and other such clinical treatments—but with the inclusion a twelve-step method that has been adapted to be Christ-focused rather than simply and generally spiritual.
+These programs still offer what is widely seen as the core or essential components of an effective addiction treatment program—psychotherapy, psychoeducational and interpersonal process group therapies, relapse prevention training, support for dual diagnoses, and other such clinical treatments—but with the inclusion a twelve-step method that has been adapted to be Christ-focused rather than simply and generally spiritual.
 As such, twelve step-facilitated Christian treatment programs address the physical, mental, and emotional aspects of addiction while also having a strong emphasis on resolving feelings of guilt or shame, reconnecting with Christ, and returning to a state in which Christian ideals and values take a central place in one’s daily life.

 It’s estimated that there are approximately 25 million Americans over the age of 12 who are addicted to alcohol or drugs, amounting to about one in ten, of the U.S. population